-Looking ahead, overall prospects for construction demand in 2020 remain bright.
-Based on the feedback received in BCA's latest Development Plans Survey (DPS) conducted in Oct/Nov 2019 as well as the prevailing economic outlook, total construction demand is projected to reach between \$28 billion and \$33 billion in 2020 (Table 1).
-The public sector will continue to lead total construction demand in 2020 contributing about 62% while total private sector construction demand (without factoring in the IRs expansion) is projected to moderate from 2019's level.
-Nevertheless, the private sector construction demand could potentially perform better than BCA's projection should any major contracts related to the IRs' expansion be awarded in 2020.
+Looking ahead, prospects for construction demand is expected to improve in 2021.
+Based on the feedback received in BCA's latest Development Plans Survey (DPS) conducted in Oct/Nov 2020 as well as the prevailing economic outlook, the total construction demand is expected to reach between \$23 billion and \$28 billion in 2021 (Table 1).